lsolesen/optimafootball-com-jekyll/_pages/strategic-coaching.md

 ---
-title: The Sustainable Model
+title: Strategic Planning & Coaching - The Sustainable Model
 permalink: /blog-tags/strategic-planning-coaching
 excerpt: >-
   The Sustainable Model from Optima Football is based on experience from builing professional football clubs all over the world.
 header:
-  image: ''
-  overlay_image: /assets/images/uploads/optima-logo-2.png
+  image: /assets/images/uploads/optima-logo-2.png
 author_profile: true
 ---
 Welcome to my company '**Optima Football**' and our 'Sustainable Model'.